-This is a quality assurance process carried out to ensure the maintenance of quality and consistency of assessment of candidates for Competence Qualification /National Qualification awards.
-The process focuses mainly on the validity and practicability of assessment instruments, the reliability of the assessment decisions and the consistency of the quality of assessment practices within an assessment centre over time.
+This is a quality assurance process carried out by the training centre to ensure the maintenance of quality and consistency of assessment of candidates for Competence Qualification /National Qualification awards.
+This focuses mainly on the validity and practicability of assessment instruments, the reliability of the assessment decisions and the consistency of the quality of assessment practices within the centre over time.